Consumer medicine information

 SHINGRIX cannot be used to treat shingles or the pain associated with shingles.
 It is for the protection against shingles only.

-• you are allergic to any of the ingredients listed at the end of this leaflet.
+Do not have SHINGRIX if you are allergic (hypersensitive) to any of the ingredients contained in SHINGRIX.
 Signs of an allergic reaction may include itchy skin rash, shortness of breath and swelling of the face or tongue.
 Tell your doctor if you have experienced any of these symptoms with a previous dose of SHINGRIX or any other vaccine or medicine.

 • if you have an infection with a high temperature.
 In these cases, the vaccination may be postponed until recovery.
 A minor infection such as a cold should not be a problem, but talk to your doctor first.